Synthesis of Systematic Resources

 The MfN is the coordinator of DE-TAF.

-→→→ The current EU-wide call for applications for short research visits (TA Call 3) ran from March 16 until May 7, 2021.
+The next EU-wide call for applications for short research visits (TA Call 4) will launch 19th April 2022.
 Further information

 Virtual Access (VA) – Users request virtual access to collections.
 Successful applications will lead to a funding for digitising collections according to community demand and data will be made openly available.